 WORTHINGTON — What do a 6-month-old boy, a 21-year-old woman, a 40-year-old woman and 65-year-old man have in common?

 If they want to maintain their best health, they should all see their doctor regularly for a wellness exam.
 And so should every age in between, younger and older.
 Measures taken there, from immunizations to cancer screenings, might save their life.

 While many may have put off their routine exams because of the coronavirus pandemic, now is a perfect time to schedule them.

-Kevin Ree, D.O., a family practice physician, recently shared some key points about wellness exams.
+Kevin Ree, DO, family medicine specialist at Sanford Worthington Clinic, shares some key points about wellness exams.